-7. Internal Communication Platforms
+3. Internal Communication Platforms

 Internal communication platforms are solutions for reaching employees via their personal devices in an effective and secure channel.

 - Connect with remote employees who lack corporate email addresses or access to computers.

-- Foster your company culture across multiple locations
+- Foster your company culture across multiple locations.

-- Increase efficiency and productivity – send the right information to the right people at the right time
+- Increase efficiency and productivity – send the right information to the right people at the right time.

-- Increase collaboration – fostering employees’ communication encourage active support and cooperation
+- Increase collaboration – fostering employees’ communication encourage active support and cooperation.

-- Engage employees – share ideas, achievements, and successes to celebrate
+- Engage employees – share ideas, achievements, and successes to celebrate.

 - Attract and retain talent – being active and participating in a clear line of communication can be critical for employee engagement.
 A good internal communication strategy reinforces strong company culture and empowers employees to become brand ambassadors.